jart/blink/README.md

 Here's the current list of Blink's known quirks and tradeoffs.

+### DSOs

+Blink works best if you use static executables, because only the main executable image is currently able to benefit from JIT.
+See the self modifying code section below and note that DSOs count as SMC.

 ### Flags

 Flag dependencies may not carry across function call boundaries under